Luar77/Project-Remix-Texture-Pack/pack/README.md

 cube 42:
 - By Sharkcrome.
-- Refrence to the infamous Creeper from Minecraft.
+- Redesigned to resemble the full Creeper from Minecraft, not just the face of it.

 cube 43:
 - By cyanflower.